flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

    purchase-handling logic is significantly different for the different storefronts.

+See also the codelab for [in-app purchases in Flutter](https://codelabs.developers.google.com/codelabs/flutter-in-app-purchases) for a detailed guide on adding in-app purchase support to a Flutter App.

 ## Usage

 This section has examples of code for the following tasks: